keonepulse/Ouro/README.md

 babyagi.load_functions("path/to/your/custom_functions.py")
 ```

-This approach makes function building and management easier by organizing related functions into packs.
+This approach keeps function building and management organized by grouping related functions into packs.

 ## Key Dependencies

-You can store `key_dependencies` directly from your code or manage them via the dashboard.
+You can store secret keys (`key_dependencies`) directly from code or manage them via the dashboard.

 **Storing Key Dependencies from Code:**